AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-index.md

 There are a few scenarios where clustered columnstore may not be a good option:

-- Columnstore tables do not support secondary non-clustered indexes.
-Consider heap or clustered index tables instead.
-- Columnstore tables do not support varchar(max), nvarchar(max) and varbinary(max).
+* Columnstore tables do not support varchar(max), nvarchar(max) and varbinary(max).
 Consider heap or clustered index instead.
-- Columnstore tables may be less efficient for transient data.
+* Columnstore tables may be less efficient for transient data.
 Consider heap and perhaps even temporary tables.
-- Small tables with less than 100 million rows.
+* Small tables with less than 100 million rows.
 Consider heap tables.

 ## Heap tables